Skip to main content

 See Configure Credentials for more details.

-Retrieve a demo configuration that creates an S3 bucket (see configuration.yaml).
+Retrieve a demo revision that creates an S3 bucket (see revision.yaml).

 # Create the namespace